graemefox/mimi/README.md

 # 'Multi-individual Microsatelite identification' - (MiMi)
 ### A tool to improve the design of novel microsatellite panels from genome next-generation sequencing data.

+##### What does it do?
+MiMi is a script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) by increasing the rate at which markers amplify by PCR and also allows the user to select polymorphic loci from the data.

 ###### HEADING 6
 ##### HEADING 5
 #### HEADING 4